Joe Goss

-Joseph Goss was an English bare knuckle boxer.
+Joseph Goss (1838-1885) was an English bare knuckle boxer.
+He emigranted to the United States of America in 1867.
 After defeating Tom Allen in Boone County, Kentucky, he held the American and what many boxing historians now consider the World Heavyweight boxing championship from 7 September 1876 to 30 May 1880.
 Although he rarely scaled more than 160 pounds, the clever and aggressive Goss routinely fought men both bigger and heavier than himself.

 Early life and career

 Goss was born on 6 November 1837 in Northampton, Northamptonshire, East Midlands, England.
 His father was a shoemaker, and brought his son up in that trade.
 By 18, Goss was fighting exhibitions at county fairs and beginning to win a reputation as a talented hard hitting boxer.
 At the age of twenty, Goss began his career with a 90-minute victory over George Ayers at London's Brompton Bushes for the modest sum of £5.
 Goss then defeated Jack Rooke in a marathon 64 rounds taking an hour and forty-four minutes on 20 September 1859 in Leaseford, England.

 On 17 July 1860, Goss defeated Bodger Crutchley in 120 rounds lasting 3 hours and 20 minutes for a split of £100.
 He defeated Bill Ryall convincingly, first on 24 September 1861 in 37 rounds requiring 2 hours and 50 minutes for £50.
 In their second meeting, on 11 February 1862, Goss, with astonishing persistence, fought with one hand from a dislocated shoulder for $100, drawing with Ryall in 36 rounds, requiring 3 hours and eighteen minutes.